3Dpass/3DP/precompiles/poscan/README.md

 # PoScan Precompile

-The PoScan Precompile provides an interface for managing 3D objects and digital assets on the 3Dpass network.
+The PoScan Precompile provides a Solidity interface for authentication of objects as well as digital assets management within the The Ledger of Things network.
 It allows users to submit, manage, and query 3D objects, drawings, music, biometrics, movements, and texts.

 ## Address
 ```